CMT "Country Music Television" Creator, Founder & First Network President

 Carl Perkins with Jerry Foster "Down Music Row" interview segment, CMT 1983, produced at Video World Studios, Hendersonville, TN

-In 2005, Ritch Sublett produced "40 Greatest Firsts," hosted by Jason Ritter (son of John Ritter and grandson of the legendary Tex Ritter) and featured interviews with CMT Co-founder G. Dean Daniels, the first song aired on CMT and the first conceptual video aired with RCA recording artist Sylvia and her video "Matador."
-A wonderful tribute to the people who were "firsts" in country music, this special has a nice generational feel honoring those who helped make country music history and the sons and daughters who followed in their footsteps.
+In 2005, Ritch Sublett produced "40 Greatest Firsts," followed in 2006 by "40 Days That Shaped Country Music" for CMT.
+Both historical specials featured interviews with CMT Co-founder G. Dean Daniels, the first song aired on CMT and the first conceptual video aired with RCA recording artist Sylvia and her video "Matador."
+A wonderful tribute to the people who were "firsts" in country music, these network special presentations honor those who helped make country music history and the sons and daughters who followed in their footsteps.
 A special thank you from the Daniels Family goes out to Ritch and CMT Productions for helping to set the record straight on the founding of the network with these two great "Must See TV" music specials.

 In 1991, Glenn D. Daniels went back to his own television program hosting roots, taking over the show hosting reins from Bill Traylor for the final two seasons of "Sing Out America's" 13-year run (recording fresh programs that aired after his death until 1994).
 His tremendous and lifelong contribution to Southern Gospel Music was featured in an article in the "Singing News" magazine in 1992, published a month after Glenn Daniels passed away.
 "Sing Out America" enjoyed a year-long revival of original programs in 2003-2004, airing on RFD-TV on Dish Network and DirectTV.
 Look for the revival of "Sing Out America" with new programs and classic performances from the Daniels Video Library on the Inspiration Network in the fall of 2010 with original show host Bill Traylor.